coslos/LiveWhiteboard-Website/README.md

 ## Reach Us
 Your feedbacks are always appreciated.
 You can reach out to us for any feature or issue.
 Hit us by reporting an issue here [Issues](https://github.com/coslos/LiveWhiteboard-Website/issues) or mail us [Apoorvaa Gupta](mailto:ag@cb.lk) | [Bhavya Aggarwal](mailto:b@cb.lk).

+Now you can also join our gitter room: [Gitter](https://gitter.im/coslos/Lobby)

 ## [Code Of Conduct](.github/CODE_OF_CONDUCT.md)

 ## [Project RoadMap](.github/ROADMAP.md)